whiskers75/node-bukkit/README.md

 node-bukkit
 ===========

-Bukkit plugin to expose an API to  n
+Bukkit plugin to expose an API to node.js